 It also shows Nightblue attempting to write out derogatory terms on several occasions but refrains from doing so because Riot Games keep in-game chat logs and would have visual evidence of his inappropriate actions.
 Then again, threatening to get someone banned due to using his status and preferential treatment should be just as punishable.

-Considering at least two other teammates reported Nubrac during that game, it would be unfair to claim Riot Games banned him based on Nightblue's report alone but then a screenshot from Discord surfaced.
+Considering at least two other teammates reported Nubrac during that game, it would be unfair to claim Riot Games banned him based on Nightblue's report alone but then a surfaced.
 It revealed that Nubrac was not initially banned but Nightblue's personal vendetta led him to demand a ban two days after the incident.

 The video above shows Nubrac's suspension notice that lists only one game as the infraction that got him banned which confirmed that it was, in fact, Nightblue's insistence that was crucial to the suspension being applied.